-Twentieth.
-To provide for the care and maintenance of the indigent sick of said city and county.+ Twenty-first.
-To provide for the construction and repair of hydrants, fire-plugs, cisterns, and pumps in the streets, for public security and convenience.
-Twenty-second.
-[Repealed, Act April 26, 1862.]
-Twenty-third.
-To provide ways and means for the prosecution of the claims, in the name of the City of San Francisco, to the public lands, now pending for the same.

-Twenty-fourth.
-To permit the laying down of railroad tracks, and the running of cars thereon, along any street, or portion of street, for the sole purpose of excavating and filling in a street or a portion of a street, or adjoining lots, and for such limited time as may be necessary for the purposes aforesaid, and no longer.-Act May 18, 1861, Sec.
+Twentieth-To provide for the care and maintenance of the indigent sick of said city and county. † Twenty-first-To provide for the construction and repair of hydrants, fire plugs, cisterns, and pumps in the streets, for public security and convenience, Twenty-second-[Repealed; Act April 26, 1862.]
+Twenty-third-To provide ways and means for the prosecution of the claims, in the name of the City of San Francisco, to the public lands now pending for the same.
+Twenty-fourth-To permit the laying down of railroad tracks, and the running of cars thereon, along any street or portion of street, for the sole purpose of excavating and filling in a street, or a portion of a street, or adjoining lots, and for such limited time as may be necessary for the purposes aforesaid, and no longer.-[Act May 18, 1861, Sec.
 15.]
-The following additional powers have been granted by the Legislature of the State, viz: Advertising and Election Printing.-To pay out of the General Fund a sum not exceeding eight thousand dollars per annum, for advertising and election printing,-[Act March 14, 1868. \ See also powers granted by Act April 25, 1863. † See Act March 10, 1866, To Provide and Maintaln an Almshouse, etc.-[Supplementary XVIII.
+The following additional powers have been granted by the Legislature of the State: Board of Supervisors' Clerks.-To pay to the Clerk of the Board of Supervisors a salary not to exceed two hundred and fifty dollars per month, and to the Deputy Clerk of said Board a salary not to exceed one hundred and fifty dollars per month.-[Act March 30, 1872.]
+Burning Bricks.-To fix limits in said City and County of San Francisco within which the burning of bricks shall be prohibited, and to make such rules and regulations in relation to the \ See also powers granted by Act April 25, 1863, page 918.

+See Act March 10, 1866, to provide and maintain an Alms House.-[Supplemental Act XXVII, page 926,]